BenjaminAlbrecht84/DAA_Converter/README.md

 Parameter | Description
 --------- | -----------
--d  | path of the reported DAA-file (default: source folder with name of the MAF-file) -p  | number of available processors (default: maximal number) -v  | sets verbose mode for reporting numbers of reads/references/alignments being analyzed
+-d  | path of the reported DAA-file (default: same name and folder as the query-file) -p  | number of available processors (default: maximal number) -v  | sets verbose mode for reporting numbers of reads/references/alignments being analyzed